 an exemplar of moral and intellectual virtue

-Finally one of my most precious possessions is a hand-written letter (remember those?)
-I received from him in the mid 1990s.
-Replying to my queries about the meaning of life he wrote:
+Finally, in a hand-written letter (remember those?)
+I received from him in the mid 1990s, Blackwell replied to my queries about the meaning of life like this:

 As to your “what does it all mean” questions, you do not really think that I have strong clear replies when no one else since Plato has had much success!
 It may be more fruitful to ask about what degree of confidence one can expect from attempted answers, since too high expectations are bound to be dashed.
 It’s a case of Aristotle’s advice not to look for more confidence than the subject matter permits.
 At any rate, if I am right about there being a strong volitional factor here, why not favor an optimistic over a pessimistic attitude, which is something one can control to some degree?
 This is not an answer, but a way to live.

 This is still some of the best advice I’ve ever received.
-Thank you Professor Blackwell for your immense contribution to my education.
-I am lucky to have known you.
+I thank Professor Blackwell for his immense contribution to my education.
+I am lucky to have known him.